ministryofjustice/justice-gov-uk/user-docs/block-editor.md

 If you have a list block (bullets or numbers) you may need to click the block type icon twice.
 If your cursor is on a list item, the first click will select the list block, the second click will open the dropdown menu.

+---

+## Reporting an issue

+To report an issue or to raise a support query, please contact the CDPT at: justice-support@digital.justice.gov.uk